Scheduling, Fees, and Insurance

 Appointments are $225 per 50-minute session and can be paid by cash, check, or card.

-I believe in keeping my practice relatively small (like – between 10-12 clients a week as opposed to the 20-30 most therapists will see) so you get really individualized and intentional work with me each time we meet.
+I believe in keeping my practice relatively small (like – between 10-12 clients a week as opposed to the 20-30 many therapists will see) so you get really individualized and intentional work with me each time we meet.

 A small caseload and higher fees ensure that I’m taking care of my shit while helping you take care of yours – meaning I prioritize my own individual therapy (yes, the therapist goes to therapy), ongoing training, and clinical supervision so I can be my best self when I sit with you in the therapy room.